fern-api/fern/README.md

 # Fern

 Fern is a framework for building APIs.
-You can think of it as an alternative to Swagger/OpenAPI.
+You can think of it as an alternative to OpenAPI (f.k.a Swagger).

 [View our docs ➚](https://docs.buildwithfern.com/#/)